 Many people love setting goals and making lists.
 We are thrilled to cross things off our lists as we complete them.
 I am not generally one of those people.
 But the new year is an excellent time to reflect and settle in on things to accomplish.

-So let’s do some “SMART” (Specific, Measurable, Achievable, Realistic, and Timely) goal-setting to make those travel resolutions you can keep in the New Year!
+So let’s do some “SMART” (Specific, Measurable, Achievable, Realistic, and Timely) goal-setting and make travel resolutions you can keep in the New Year!

 Travel Resolution #1 – Use Your Vacation Days

-Wrap a 3-day holiday weekend with 2 or 3 vacation days, and you have a week to travel but are only missing 3 days of work.
+Wrap a 3-day holiday weekend with 2 or 3 vacation days, and you have a week to travel but are only missing three days of work.
 What a deal!

 There are typically five or so 3-Day weekends each year.
-That means a person with 10 vacation days could spread these out over the long weekends and end up with three week-long vacations!
+That means a person with ten vacation days can spread these out over the long weekends and end up with three week-long vacations!

 A week is long enough for a beach vacation in Hawaii or Mexico.
 A family trip to Disney Land or Disney World.
-Or you could spend a romantic week at a cozy ski lodge or on a cruise!
-Whatever, this is one of the easiest travel resolutions you can make.
+Or you could spend a romantic week at a cozy ski lodge or on a cruise in the Caribbean!
+Whatever, this is one of the most straightforward travel resolutions you can make.
 Just get out there and do it; use your vacation time!

 Travel Resolution #2 – Eat The Local Food